Skip to Main Content

 Judgments and orders of the International Court of Justice and the International Criminal Court

 Official Gazettes and primary documents for many countries are online, frequently in PDF.
 Find links using the Law Library of Congress: Guide to Law Online: Nations of the World or the Foreign Law Guide database.
-The Bluebook's new T2 tables for foreign jurisdictions include links to many foreign law sources as well.
+The Bluebook's T2 tables for foreign jurisdictions include links to many foreign law sources as well.

 You might also try using Google Advanced Search, narrowing by file type to PDF, and by site or domain (for instance, un.org).